DJ-MrJay/profolio/README.md

 ## 📄 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT Licence](./MIT.md).

 ## 🙋‍♂️ Author